Bruceli-iscool/Bruceli-iscool/README.md

 - 👋 Hi, I’m @Bruceli-iscool
-- 👀 I’m interested in javascript and ai training
+- 👀 I’m interested in language creation and app development
 - 🌱 I’m currently learning HTML, Javascript, Css
 - 💞️ I’m looking to collaborate on a rts game
 - 📫 How to reach me isanoob1897@outlook.com or isanoob.offcialmail@gmail.com